jimbobbennett/jims-blog/blog/content/blogs/tiny-ml-farts/index.md

 ### Train the model

 To train the model, we need a good range of audio data captured from the Arduino device - ideally 15-30 samples per audio we want to classify.
-A classifier distinguishes the input between multiple labels, so we need to gather data for multiple lables.
+A classifier distinguishes the input between multiple labels, so we need to gather data for multiple labels.
 For example, to classify the farts from my fart book I'd need to gather 15-30 samples for at least 2 different farts.

 The audio data sent to the serial monitor from the Arduino can be captured into .csv files, and these can be loaded by a Python script and used to train a model.